dell/OpenManage-Enterprise/docs/powershell_library_code.md

         }
         catch [System.Net.Http.HttpRequestException] {
-            Write-Error "There was a problem connecting to OME.
+            Write-Error "There was a problem connecting to OME or the URL supplied is invalid.
 Did it become unavailable?" return $null
         }